What will replace the traffic light travel system?

 Ireland has been in a “super green” category of its own since the coronavirus pandemic began, with neither testing nor quarantine required for arrivals from the republic.

-From the “green list” – including Germany, Gibraltar, Iceland, Malta and others – there is no need to self-isolate, but a test before flying to the UK and another after arrival are still required.
+From the “green list” – including Canada, Denmark, Germany, Hong Kong, Singapore and a scattering of remote British Overseas Territories – there is no need to self-isolate, but a test before flying to the UK and another after arrival are still required.

-Croatia and the Portuguese island of Madeira are on the “green watchlist” giving them quarantine-free status but with the caveat that they could be downgraded at short notice to the …
+Croatia, Israel, Taiwan and a number of islands including Antigua, Barbados and Madeira are on the “green watchlist”.
+They enjoy quarantine-free status but with the caveat that they could be downgraded at short notice to the …

 “Amber list” – with the vast majority of popular holiday destinations, including Spain, France, Italy and Greece.